UPPMAX/bianca_workshops/docs/beginner/login.md

 then answer these questions:

 - Where is it is described how to get inside the university networks?
-  The formal name of these university networks is SUNET.
+  Tip: the formal name of these university networks is SUNET.

 ???- question "Answer"

     At <https://docs.uppmax.uu.se/getting_started/get_inside_sunet/>

 - From that page, determine if you are inside the university networks.

-???- question "How do I know if I am inside the university networks?"

 ???- question "Answer"